littleyu0820/Tiny_STL/README.md

 ### 1. Support Copy and Swap
 ### 2. Support Dynamic Allocate Memory

+# Implement Guide:
+## Step1: Download Main.cpp, Test_Vector.cpp, Print_Blocks.cpp, Marks.cpp, and MyVecotr.h
+## Step2: Run Main.cpp and you can start
+## Note: The other containers such as map, set, ...etc are still updating.
+## Note: Except for MyVecotr.h is the necessary header file, the other files are Optional

 # Details for Important Functions
 ## 1. Default Constructor: